 much bigger than it looks and I was already worn out by the time I got to it.

 On the glacier and I needed all my experience to get through here safely, as the path

 A very dangerous place to get lost or hurt.

 I made it to Lobuche with very little

 energy left.
 I didn't know it but I was coming down with a cold.

-Everest from Kala Pattar.
+Everest and the much prettier Nuptse from the top of Kala Pattar.
 If you get a tear in your eye it's likely to freeze.

 Although it is very hard work trekking at such altitudes you tend to forget

 about the hardship every time you stop and look at the views.

 The environment around Base Camp is lifeless, barren, very cold and with not quite enough oxygen.